domenic/last/README.md

 });
 ```

-The wrapped function will return a Q promise.
-(In future versions, we'll try to return promises of the same type you
+The wrapped function will return a promise of the same type as that returned by the original.
+And once you call the
-pass in.)
-Once you call the function again, you will be guaranteed that previously-returned pending promises stay
+wrapped function again, you will be guaranteed that previously-returned pending promises stay pending forever, so you
-pending forever, and so you don't have to worry about them coming back later than your new promise.
+don't have to worry about them coming back later than your new promise.